ymolists/website/gitpod/docs/sharing-and-collaboration.md

 Once you execute it, the snapshot is taken and the URL is shown in a dialog.

+You can also run `gp snapshot` if you prefer to do it from CLI for some automation need.

 ## Sharing Running Workspaces

 Sharing running workspaces makes it possible to quickly look at a workspace together with a (remote) colleague.
 It is similar to collaborating on Google Docs, in that you can see who is online and look at the same code and processes.